 Using a synopsis already written takes away some effort and makes sure you’ve included every important detail needed before reading.
 However, if you’d prefer to have your style of writing consistent with everything, writing your own is the better option.
 Not to mention, if you write your own, you can choose the information to give your reader (which means spoilers or no spoilers).

-I’ve written five reviews for this blog so far and none of them feature the book covers.
+I’ve written five reviews for this blog so far and none of them features the book covers.
 This is simply down to the fact that they clashed with my style.
 You can see on my submissions page that I have specific guidelines to picture sizes so that they fit with my blog.

 You can create your own rule for this!